elis/project-banner/README.md

 With [Project Banner](https://github.com/elis/project-banner) you can easily and simply add informative banners to your projects.

+## New in version 0.3!
+Executables!
+CSON!
+Coffee!

+In the latest version there is now support for CSON bannerfiles, js, and even coffee script files!

 ![Example](http://image.prntscr.com/image/bbd21c2ac1da40d1a09291b453d11ec8.png)

 If you're like me, you are working on many projects, and sometimes with similar names, similar file structure, and other confusing similarities that sometimes make me edit the wrong file.